 UConn School of Medicine

-You can view this lecture streamed live or afterwards at the InCHIP Lecture Series Website.
+Web Stream: You can view this talk streamed live or afterwards at the InCHIP Lecture Series Website.

 Any questions, please email: firstname.lastname@example.org.

 About the InCHIP Lecture Series: The InCHIP Lecture Series provides an invaluable forum for researchers – at InCHIP, throughout the UConn community, and beyond – to learn about new work in development by leading figures in health behavior change.
 The InCHIP Lecture Series also provides a venue for researchers to share late-breaking findings and identify emerging trends in health behavior research.
 For the current semester schedule, visit InCHIP 2016 – 2017 Lecture Series.